sebastianvdn/create-project/README.md

 ```sh
 python app.py
 ```
 Nice!
-You actualy got the app running but in order to start using it there are still a few steps to complete.
+You actualy got the app running but in order to start using it there are still a few steps to complete.<br>
-First of all start by aquiring a api token.
-1. On you profile, go to the settings tab.
-2. Choose for developer settings.
-3. Select personal access tokens and generate a new token.
-Don't forget to copy it!

-Now, open up the app, go to the settings and paste the token in the token field.
+In the app, open up the settings frame and fill in your username/email and password.

-Optionally, you can change the name that will be used for Virtual evironments.
+Optionally, you can change the name that will be used for Virtual environments.

+Your all set and ready to go!
 ## Contributing

 1. Fork it (<https://github.com/sebastianvdn/create-project/fork>)